Global Stocks Pause Ahead of Jobs Report

 -- Emerging markets slip into bear territory

-Global stocks were mixed ahead of the U.S. jobs report Friday, as declines in technology stocks weighed down Asian indexes after an emerging-market benchmark slipped into bear territory.
+Global stocks were mostly lower ahead of the U.S. jobs report Friday, as declines in technology stocks weighed down Asian indexes after an emerging-market benchmark slipped into bear territory.

 Fears of contagion in emerging markets and ongoing trade tensions have helped push Asian and European stocks lower this week, with most major indexes set to close on a weekly loss.
 On Thursday the MSCI Emerging Markets Index fell into bear market territory, defined as a 20% drop from a recent peak.

+Futures pointed to a 0.1% opening drop in the S&P 500 and Dow Jones Industrial Average, as weak tech shares continued to pull down U.S. indexes.
+Shares in Amazon, Twitter, Facebook, and Netflix were all down in premarket trading.

-The Stoxx Europe 600 fell 0.1% in early trading, with the banking and travel-and-leisure sectors outperforming.
+The Stoxx Europe 600 fell 0.2%, with the banking and travel-and-leisure sectors leading declines.

 Futures pointed to an opening decline for U.S. stocks, as weak tech shares continued to pull down U.S. indexes.